department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - _If observers are present in Zoom waiting room:_
   - I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

-- Today, we're going to talk about receiving approval to self-schedule an appointment with a a community care provider.
+- Today, we're going to talk about receiving approval to self-schedule an appointment with a community care provider.

 ---
 ## Warm up questions - 3 minutes